 Our auditor's report must always be read together with the audited consolidated financial statements and the audited group management report as well as the assured ESEF documents.
 The consolidated financial statements and the group management report converted to the ESEF format - including the versions to be filed in the company register - are merely electronic renderings of the audited consolidated financial statements and the audited group management report and do not take their place.
-In particular, the "Report on the Assurance on the Electronic Rendering of the Consolidated Financial Statements and the §317 Abs.
+In particular, the "Report on the Assurance on the Electronic Rendering of the Consolidated Financial Statements and the Group Management Report Prepared for Publication Purposes in Accordance with § 317 Abs.
 3a HGB" and our assurance opinion contained therein are to be used solely together with the assured ESEF documents made available in electronic form.